AntidoteDB/antidote/README.md

     # compile
     make compile
-    # run unit tests:
-    make test
     # check types:
     make dialyzer
     # check code style:
     make lint

-## PropEr tests
+## EUnit and PropEr tests

 To run the property based tests in the test directory install the [rebar3 PropEr plugin](https://www.rebar3.org/docs/using-available-plugins#proper) by adding the following line to `~/.config/rebar3/rebar.config`:

     {plugins, [{rebar3_proper, "0.9.0"}]}.

+Alternatively, running the command

+    sed -i -- 's/%%PROPER//g' rebar.config

+in the main folder of this repository will change the rebar3 config so that tests (eunit + proper) will run.
+For more information check the comments in the file rebar.config.

 Then execute the tests with:

+    # run unit tests (eunit):
+    make test
+    # run proper tests:
     make proper

-For more control, you can run PropEr manually and specify parameters like the tested module or the number of generated tests:
+For more control, you can run PropEr manually and specify parameters like the tested module, or the number of generated tests:

     rebar3 proper -n 1000 -m prop_crdt_orset